royvinz/ha-addons/addon-cloudflared-ha/README.md

 ## PREREQUISITE

-1) You'll need to sign up for Argo with Cloudflare directly and generate an SSL certificate ('cert.pem' file) at the following url: https://www.cloudflare.com/a/warp
+1) You'll need to sign up for Argo with Cloudflare directly and generate an SSL certificate (`cert.pem` file) at the following url: https://www.cloudflare.com/a/warp

-2) From a separate machine with cloudflared installed, run the command: `cloudflared tunnel create <tunnel name>` --\> it will generate a cloudflared crendentials-file ('xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx.json') that will will mount in the docker volume
+2) From a separate machine with cloudflared installed, run the command: `cloudflared tunnel create <tunnel name>` --\> it will generate a cloudflared crendentials-file (`xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx.json`) that will will mount in the docker volume

 3) Create a cloudflared configuration file that you will also mount in the docker volume.
-The configuration file format is (replace xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx.json below with the name of the file generated at step 2):
+The configuration file format is (replace `xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx.json` below with the name of the file generated at step 2):

     ```
     #---------------------------